ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

     This `my.cnf` file makes the MariaDB instance fit for the resources-constrained environment of the K3s agent node in which the database is going to run:

     - The [`skip_name_resolve`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#skip_name_resolve) forces MariaDB to use only IPs for connections, avoiding wasting time in resolving hostnames first.
-This is particularly useful in this Kubernetes-based Ghost setup, since the platform will be configured to call the database directly by its internal cluster IP.
+Since MariaDB is going to be served through a Kubernetes `Service` object, the name resolution is handled by the K3s cluster itself thanks to its CoreDNS service.
+Ghost will just call that MariaDB `Service` to make use of its database.

     - The values set in the [`max_connections`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#max_connections) and [`thread_cache_size`](https://mariadb.com/docs/server/server-management/variables-and-modes/server-system-variables#thread_cache_size) parameters are considered for a low usage scenario where just a very small number of clients will access the database.